bruhmastir/library/docs/vacc_documents/policies/training_policy.md

 #### Discord

 ### The Waiting List

 #### Maintaining Your Spot on the Waiting List

 #### Losing Your Spot on the Waiting List

 #### Controller Activity
+According to the Arabian vACC Membership Policy, controllers must log a minimum of **6 hours of ATC activity per calendar quarter** to remain active on the controller roster.

+Failure to meet this requirement will result in **automatic removal** from the roster and **any associated training plan or waiting list**.

+The calendar quarters are defined as follows:

+- **1st January – 31st March**
+- **1st April – 30th June**
+- **1st July – 30th September**
+- **1st October – 31st December**

 ### Training Plan
 To be eligible for enrollment in a training plan on Hayya, students must meet the following criteria: